martinqt/GitExtensionsDoc/source/getting_started.rst

 .. image:: /images/settings/settings.png

 The following buttons are always available on any page of the Settings dialog.
-Sometimes the ``Cancel`` and ``Discard`` buttons have no effect for the page - this will be noted on the page in the area next to the buttons.
+Sometimes the ``Cancel`` button has no effect for the page - this will be noted on the page in the area next to the buttons.

 +-------------------------------+--------------------------------------------------------------------------+
 | Button                        | Description                                                              |